 Road accident fatalities - statistics by type of vehicle

-This article focuses on the number of road accident fatalities by type of vehicle for the year 2017.
+This article focuses on the number of persons killed in road accidents, by type of vehicle for the year 2019.
 The data are extracted from the CARE database (the Community database on road accidents resulting in death or injury).
-CARE has detailed data on individual accidents collected by the Member States from police and hospital sources.
-This allows a high level of disaggregation, but consolidation takes considerable time.
-This means that only data for 2017 were available at the time of writing.
+CARE contains detailed data on individual accidents collected by the EU Member States from police and hospital sources.
+This allows a high level of disaggregation, but consolidation of the data takes considerable time.

 In 2003, the European Commission adopted its third European action programme for road safety, which aimed to halve the number of road deaths by 2010.
 While the initial target was not quite met by the end of 2010, it was decided to continue with a target of halving the overall number of road deaths in the EU by 2020, starting from 2010.

-Over the last decade, the largest drop in the number of fatalities in the EU-28 was among buses and coaches (-51.2 %), followed by car drivers and their passengers (-44.7 %), and occupants of goods vehicles (-44.3 %).
-This shows that the many measures taken to improve road safety are paying off.
-The fall in the number of fatalities among cyclists (-26.6 %) and pedestrians (-37.1 %), though, was smaller.
+Over the last decade, the largest reduction in the number of road accident fatalities in the EU was observed among car drivers and their passengers (-35.2 %), followed by motorcyclists and moped drivers (and their passengers) (-30.1 %), pedestrians (-27.6 %) and occupants of goods vehicles (-26.5 %) This shows that the many measures taken to improve road safety are paying off.
+The falls in the number of fatalities among cyclists (-7.4 %) and buses and coaches (-6.0 %) was smaller.

 Member States have taken a variety of measures to reduce the number of deaths: education campaigns, legal enforcement and infrastructure improvements (pedestrian crossing design, visibility).
 The industry has also improved vehicle design (making the front of vehicles pedestrian-friendlier) to address this issue.